zywulucky/Sampling-via-CNARW/README.md

 Product_A.txt: Denote the users in Flickr whether are interest in product A　or not.
 Product_B.txt and Product_C are similar to Product_A.txt.

+Second Step:

+1. How to compute the average "convergence to mean" by running SRW for 300 times ?

+2. After knowing the convergence rate of SRW and giveing a extra query cost, How to estimate the average degree of Flickr and recorder the relative error ?